4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 - **Recognize when users or services seem out-of-place**.
 Even a print service can have a juicy exploit.
 This technique mostly comes with experience, but it is also good to have a "normal" computer around to compare the target to, to establish a bit of a baseline.

 - **Privilege escalation takes creativity**.
 Sometimes, the trick to privesc is trying to think of the weirdest way to use what's in front of you.
 If you abstract the tools/services you have available into their functional components, sometimes you can think of a good way to string them together into privilege escalation.
 In this case, it came down to finding a way to get myself banned with Fail2Ban to execute some commands that I myself had planted: so weird!
 But when you take a step back, it's not so odd:

     -- Fail2Ban can execute code when banning a user.

-    -- I can determine arbitrary code that Fail2Ban bans a user.
+    -- I can determine arbitrary code that runs Fail2Ban executes.

     -- I can find a way to ban myself.

-  ​      ==> By *hypothetical syllogism*, I can execute arbitrary code.
+  ​      ==> *By hypothetical syllogism, I can execute arbitrary code*.

   {{% /lessons-learned %}}

 {{% lessons-learned defender=true %}}

 ### Defender

 - **Printer driver updates are actually useful** - who knew?
 An administrator isn't necessarily a security expert: they should opt to defer their judgement to the vendor that produces
 - **Internal users shouldn't be trusted universally**.
 It was clear that Fail2Ban was meant to be used for external login attempts, but a more clever system of permissions or capabilities could have kept `michael` from abusing Fail2Ban.
 - **Clean up after yourself**.
 The vulnerabilities for this box were all found on pre-production vhosts.
 These vhosts should not have been exposed to the internet: at most, they should have been exposed to an internal port.
 This is as simple as updating a couple of DNS records, but is easy to accidentally overlook.
 - **Prevent directory traversals on the webserver**.
 They are always preventable.
 There are many ways to do this, including the server configuration files and WAFs.
 Find something that works for your situation and apply it.
 - **Keep on top of your updates**.
 Both HPLIP and Fail2Ban had vulnerabilities disclosed in CVEs, that had since been patched.
 Using a stronger update policy could have prevented both services from being attacked.
   {{% /lessons-learned %}}